MihirGit1/UrgentEnquiryButton/README.md

 # UrgentEnquiryButton
-Urgent Enquiry button for miltonweighing.com
+Urgent Enquiry button, stays on top
 - The button is visible on all pages, and stays on top.
 - It shall lead to a form that prompts User to enter their Email ID and Phone No. and fill in a human verification captcha.
 - The form it leads to shall be made with Contact Form 7 (We are currently using CF7 for all our contact forms) and the popup shall be made with PopupMaker.